packfire-archived/pdc/readme.md

     $ php pdc.phar --bootstrap=autoload.php src

-If you use [Composer](http://getcomposer.org/), PDC will automatically detect `vendor/autoload.php` and automatically include the autoloader so as to give you a smoother experience.
+If you use [Composer](http://getcomposer.org/), PDC will automatically detect `vendor/autoload.php` and automatically include the autoloader to give you a smoother experience.

+To check multiple directories, use the PATH_SEPARATOR (i.e. ';') in your last parameter.
+The following example will check source code in both `src` and `test` directories.

+    $ php pdc.phar src;test

-You can clone this repository and directly run PDC in your Travis-CI builds in the same manner by adding the following into your `.travis.yml` file:
+To run PDC in your Travis-CI builds, add the following into your `.travis.yml` file:

     after_script:
       - "wget --quiet http://mauris.sg/bin/pdc.phar && php pdc.phar src"